Living rural in the city is great – you can do it, too.

 New Year’s Resolutions and getting organized

 Come New Year’s, I always ask people what their resolutions are.
 (It’s more than just being polite because I want to tell them one of mine.)
 Most people say “None, resolutions are only made to be broken,” but I disagree; that’s all-or-nothing thinking.
 But some people surprise me with something ambitious or unusual that they want to do.
 Last year, I did some resolutions and goal work with a friend, and she accomplished more than she thought she would.
-This graphic (left) was what she found very helpful, but I prefer the version above, if you have the explanation from 13 Rules for Realizing Your Creative Vision.
+This graphic (above) from 13 Rules for Realizing Your Creative Vision was what she found most helpful.

 So within the week limit for “banish procrastination or else throw it away,” I finished my planning for the next four months.
 I can’t plan longer than that, because planning is deadly.
 So much falls by the wayside when you spend time pondering or choosing which action – just Get Started or stick it on the calendar!
 You’ll figure it out!